 The County may offer additional alternative health plans to its employees in accordance with the terms of the Agreement for a Joint Labor Management Health Insurance Committee for Champaign County, set forth in Appendix B. If an employee selects an alternate health plan provided by the Employer with a premium rate higher than the health insurance plan defined in Article XXIX Section 2, the employee shall pay the additional premium costs associated with that plan.
-If an employee selects an alternative health care plan provided by the Employer with a premium rate lower than the health insurance plan defined in Article XXIX Section 2, the Employer with a premium to be applied toward deductible costs through a Health Care Reimbursement Account made available to the Employee.
+If an employee selects an alternative health care plan provided by the Employer with a premium rate lower than the health insurance plan defined in Article XXIX Section 2, the Employer shall make available the difference in annual premium to be applied toward deductible costs through a Health Care Reimbursement Account made available to the Employee.